Is your ASUS laptop running slow? Does it keep freezing when you surf the Internet or work on a project?

 For Windows 7, Vista, or XP, you can use this utility called MSConfig to tune up Windows startup.
 For Windows 8.1 or Windows 10, you just right-click on the taskbar, then select Task Manager > Startup, here you see a list of program names with the “Status.”

 3. Running Out of Disk Space?
 Clean It Up

 If your ASUS hard drive (or SSD) is getting full, the whole computer will lag.
 So what to do about that?
 Clean it up!

 Obviously, you can do this manually but these cleaning tasks can be quite time-consuming, yet some require you to be tech-savvy.

 4. Windows Auto-update?
 Adjust Setting

 Ah…the annoying Windows auto-update!
 You should have seen it once (if not several times) on Windows 10.

-When an ASUS laptop is under system update, you have no option but wait until it completes.
+When an ASUS laptop is under system update, you have no option but to wait until it completes.
 Luckily, there are two ways to disable it.

 5. Dirty Fan or Heat Sink?
 Clean It

 Does your ASUS laptop heat up very often?
 And when it does, everything freezes up and you can’t move the cursor?
 If so, check the fan and heat sink to see they are stuffed with dust.

 6. Windows System Issues?
 Fix Them

 New ASUS laptops are probably running Windows 11.
-The thing is Windows 10 is prone to several issues: malware attack, registry errors, and many others.
+The thing is Windows 10 is prone to several issues: malware attacks, registry errors, and many others.
 Techradar listed 100 common problems.

 If you feel the whole system is sluggish for no good reason, it’s probably time to diagnose and fix potential Windows errors.
 Unfortunately, it’s not as easy as it might sound.
 Troubleshooting those errors manually is a daunting task.